-TCP Wrapper is an open source host-based ACL (Access Control List) system, which is used to restrict the TCP network services based on the hostname, IP address, network address, and so on.
+TCP Wrappers (also known as tcp_wrapper) is an open source host-based ACL (Access Control List) system, which is used to restrict the TCP network services based on the hostname, IP address, network address, and so on.
 It decides which host should be allowed to access a specific network service.
-TCP Wrapper was developed by a Dutch programmer and physicist Wietse Zweitze Venema in 1990 at the Eindhoven University of Technology.
-He maintained it until 1995, and then released it under BSD License in 2001.
-In this brief guide, I will explain how to restrict access to Linux servers using TCP Wrappers.

-Install TCP Wrappers
+Install TCP Wrappers in Linux

 TCP Wrappers is available in the official repositories of most Linux operating systems.

-$ sudo pacman -S tcp_wrappers
+$ sudo pacman -S tcp-wrappers

 $ sudo yum install tcp_wrappers

-TCP Wrappers implements the access control with the help of two configuration files: /etc/hosts.allow and /etc/hosts.deny.
 These two access control list files decides whether or not the specific clients are allowed to access your Linux server.

 The /etc/hosts.allow file

-This file contains the list of allowed or non-allowed hosts or networks.
+file contains the list of allowed or non-allowed hosts or networks.
 It means that we can both allow or deny connections to network services by defining access rules in this file.

 The /etc/hosts.deny file